 Students are assigned to a business or nonprofit organization and earn three credits for topical course work, a two-hour biweekly seminar, and 120 hours of organization work, supervised by a mentor.
 Graded S, U.

-Prerequisite: MGT 201 or MGT 301, completion of at least 60 college credits, a major or minor in a School of Business program, and consent of internship director and appropriate faculty member.
+Prerequisite: MGT 201 or MGT 201W, or MGT 301, completion of at least 60 college credits, a major or minor in a School of Business program, and consent of internship director and appropriate faculty member.

 Offered: Fall, Spring, Summer.